danielapena/starknet-scaffold/README.md

 # Basecamp Scaffold Tutorial

-Welcome to the Basecamp Scaffold Tutorial!
+Welcome to the Basecamp Scaffold Tutorial!!!
 This project provides a step-by-step guide to building decentralized applications on Starknet using Scaffold-Stark.
 Through a series of progressive steps, you'll learn how to create, deploy, and enhance smart contracts while building a production-ready frontend.

 ## What You'll Build